marqth/Convex-Hull/README.md

 To use this program :

 Be sure you have an IDE that can run .py files in the first place (Spyder for exmaple)
-Then, download the folder SEITM_EN if you want the English version of the program, or SEITM_FR if you want the French one
+Then, download the folder Convex_Hull_EN if you want the English version of the program, or Convex_Hull_FR if you want the French one
 Finally, in both cases, open the "seitm5.py" file in your IDE, and run the program !